zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 _Detached ADUs_

 Detached granny flats also cannot exceed 1,200 sq. ft, but there are no rules that link the size of the floor plan to the square footage of the main building.
-Instead, you can choose whatever size footprint you want to meet your needs, as long as it doesn’t exceed 1,200 ft2.
+Instead, you can choose whatever size footprint you want to meet your needs, as long as it doesn’t exceed 1,200 sq. ft.
 This option is especially alluring if you already own a detached garage or shed, and you want to enhance that structure with the addition of an in-law suite.

 _Repurposed Existing (Garage, Basement, etc. Conversion)_